connectomicslab/connectomemapper3/paper/paper.md

-Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface (GUI), was created to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework the Desikan-Killiany parcellation [@Desikan2006AnInterest] and a multi-scale extension with hierarchical region grouping [@Cammoun2012:MappingMRI].
+Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface (GUI), was created to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension with hierarchical region grouping [@Cammoun2012:MappingMRI] of the Desikan-Killiany parcellation [@Desikan2006AnInterest].

 As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MRI datasets are being gathered at an unprecedented rate.